 Asami is a true food and drink lover having spent her entire professional career in the restaurant industry.
 She is originally from Japan but lived in the United States for nearly 10 years.
 Asami has worked in multiple high end restaurants on the famed Las Vegas Strip.
 Her true passion in life is sharing her knowledge of both food and beverage with those around her .
 She has a special interest in sake through countless years of studying, which allows her to pair sake and food together much like a wine sommelier would pair food and wine together thus creating a memorable experience like no other.

-An undeclared foodie, Mario initially came to Japan to pursue his graduate studies after doing trade promotion for Japan in the DC area.
+Mario is a certified beer sommelier in Japan (a rare feat and a great honor) and he is an undeclared foodie, Mario initially came to Japan to pursue his graduate studies after doing trade promotion for Japan in the DC area.
 Now fluent in Japanese, curiosity and a passion for food and (craft) beer fuel his passion as a tour guide.
 He is looking forward to re-discovering Japan through the eyes of visitors, while sharing his unique perspective on the local food scene and culture.

 Ayumi was born and raised in Tokyo.
 She used to work on a cruise ship for 7 years as an acupuncturist and had chance to see the world.
 She is a foodie and a beer lover.
 She is always to looking for different restaurants.
 Ayumi loves going to a local restaurant and trying new foods while traveling.
 Her favorite food in world is sea urchin (uni).
 There are lots of different ways to enjoy sea urchin.
 Ask her the best ways of eating this famous ingredient!
 Ayumi is a very kind and happy person and is excited to meet new people and share great Japanese food experiences with you